That-Cool-Coder/is-it-rick/README.md

 This structure holds a record of a potential Rick Roll.

 Attributes:
+- `id` (integer) - unique id that represents this Rick Roll.
+In sequential order.
 - `url` (string) - the URL that holds the Rick Roll.
 - `verified` (boolean) - has this Rick Roll been verified by an administrator?
+- `submit_timestamp` (float) - when this Rick Roll was submitted to the program.
+In seconds since the epoch.
 - `description` (string) - a user-provided description of this Rick Roll.
 Should be optional.

 ###### `URL`